ActiveDataBio/rsnippet/README.md

 <!--rsnippet-base class-->
 ## The Base Class: "Data"
 Within the code used to run the Rsnippets, a base class named Data has been defined.
 The Data class has three fields: meta, group, and errors.
-Additionally four methods belong to Data: cleaning, assumptions, test, and result.
-The fields are initialized as stated in the following table.
-Within Data, the methods cleaning, assumptions, and test are implemented in a way such that no data processing is performed.
-Thus, they must be implemented by the user.
+Additionally nine methods belong to Data: initialize, cleaning, assumptions, test, result, read_check, missing_check, group_check, and value_check.
+Within initialize, the fields are initialized as stated in the table _Fields in Data_.
+The methods cleaning, assumptions, and test are implemented in a way such that no data processing is performed.
+Thus, the user must implement them.
 If they are not, then the snippet cannot be used with the ADBio program.
 See the table within the section _The User Defined Class: Snippet_ for more information regarding the implementation of methods.
 The result method is written to properly format the returns from the methods within Snippet for use with the program.
 Do not overwrite the results method.
 See _The User Defined Class: Snippet -> Return Values_ for more information.
+Lastly, the four check functions mentioned above are implemented.
+Each provides a way to check the data at certain steps of the cleaning process.
+If an assumption of the check is violated, then an error is thrown.
+See the table below for a description of the checks and their errors.

 ### Fields in Data